opencontainers/distribution-spec/spec.md

 ### Resumable Push

-Company X's build servers lose connectivity to docker registry before completing an image layer transfer.
+Company X's build servers lose connectivity to a distribution endpoint before completing an image layer transfer.
 After connectivity returns, the build server attempts to re-upload the image.
 The registry notifies the build server that the upload has already been partially attempted.
 The build server responds by only sending the remaining data to complete the image file.